<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=173746&amp;fmt=gif">

 Each social media platform has its own unique capabilities.
 Find the right platform for your nonprofit’s needs.

-• Facebook: With almost 3 billion users of all ages, Facebook is an ideal platform for sharing event information and creating fundraising pages.
+• Facebook: With roughly 3 billion users of all ages, Facebook is an ideal platform for sharing event information and creating fundraising pages.
 Their live-streaming and story capabilities are also useful for bringing users into the behind-the-scenes of your organization.

-• Instagram: Instagram is all about visual media, specifically photos, videos, IGTV, reels, and stories.
+• Instagram: Instagram is all about visual media, specifically photos, videos, reels, and stories.
 Nonprofits can leverage this mobile platform to show the impact of their mission and advocate for support.

 • TikTok: If your organization wants to target the younger generation, look no further than TikTok.
 In addition to creating and posting video content, you can use a feature called “Donation Stickers” that allow viewers to make donations in the app.